 Is Donald Trump Dead Or Impeached On ‘Last Man On Earth?’
-[SPOILERS]
+[Spoilers]

 “Michael Richard Pence, 46th president of the United States.”

-And the also dead, Paul Davis Ryan Jr., Rex Wayne Tillerson, Steven Terner Mnuchin, Jeffrey Beauregard Sessions and Betsy DeVos.
+And also dead, Paul Davis Ryan Jr., Rex Wayne Tillerson, Steven Terner Mnuchin, Jeffrey Beauregard Sessions, and Betsy DeVos.
 But the order on Last Man on Earth wasn’t exactly right, as it should have included Orrin Hatch and James Mattis, but as VF says, at it’s core, it is fiction.

 But the episode of Last Man on Earth then leans heavily on what was not said, and who was not mentioned, and that is the elephant in the room, Donald Trump.
-VF asks the questions, but does not have the answers.
+VF asks the questions but does not have the answers.

 “So: Did Donald Trump resign as president?
 Was he impeached?
 Did he explode in a fit of pique after a brave miller’s daughter dared to address him by his true name?”